Digital PR is the most profitable marketing type in 2019.

-This occurs when content is gaining specific traction and attention in specific mediums that virality is very close.
-If this is the case, you’ll see referral traffic and link figures start to increase exponentially from a couple of dozen links for the average campaign, all the way up to hundreds in some cases as content becomes viral.
+This occurs when content is gaining so much traction and attention in specific mediums that virality is very close.
+If this is the case you’ll see referral traffic and link figures start to increase exponentially from a couple of dozen links for the average campaign, all the way up to hundreds in some cases, as content becomes viral.

-This is always the overarching goal of a campaign but given the nature content needs to be in very select circumstance, many businesses do not want to add a controversial or potentially brand damaging element to result in an exponential increase in links.
-This is something that will be covered in the onboarding process.
+This is always the overarching goal of a campaign but given the nature of virality, content needs to be in very select circumstance.
+Many businesses do not want to add a controversial or potentially brand damaging element to result in an exponential increase in links.
+This is understandable and something we cover in detail in the onboarding process.

 Stage 4 involves analysing the entire campaign.
 What major links were achieved, what went well, what went not so well and analysing the overall success of the campaign.
 We’re 100% transparent with how we work and do not defend poor performance.
-In some cases, campaigns flop but in 92% of cases since the start of 2018 we’ve helped our clients generate at least 30 links within a three-month campaign period, 20% of which have come directly from editorial media.
+In some cases, campaigns flop but in 92% of cases in 2018 we’ve helped our clients generate at least 30 links within a three-month campaign period, 22% of which have come directly from editorial media.

 One full campaign structure from stage 1 to 4 takes 12 weeks.
 All campaigns are built on this structure and we run 2 campaigns per contract for clients.
 As a result minimum contracts are 6 months long, and investments start at £3,000/month.
 Smaller link building campaigns start from £1k/month but do not follow this same process outlined above.